frelichwiktor/Site-crawler/README.md

 - `urls-crawled.txt` – Successfully crawled URLs.
 - `urls-failed.txt` – URLs that failed to load.
 - `urls-404.txt` – URLs that returned a `404 Not Found` response.
+- `urls-500.txt` – URLs that returned a `500 Internal Server Error` response.
+- `slowest-pages.txt` – List of the slowest 10% of pages with their load times.

+### Performance Analysis

+The crawler now includes performance monitoring features:

+- Tracks individual page load times.
+- Calculates average load time across all successfully loaded pages.
+- Identifies and reports the slowest 10% of pages.
+- Format of slowest-pages.txt: "URL - time in seconds".

 ### Summary Report